rdelicado/colors/README.md

    nano ~/.zshrc
    ```
 In the .zshrc file, scroll to the end of the file using the arrow keys or mouse.
-Add the following line at the end of the file to create an alias named "co" that points to the color executable located in the /opt directory:
+Add the following line at the end of the file to create an alias named `co` that points to the color executable located in the /opt directory:

    ```bash
 alias co='/opt/color'